bclover/real-world-functional-programming-book/part3/reduce.md

 Reduce is [the Squat](https://startingstrength.com/article/squat-mechanics-a-clarification) of the big 3.
 Unlike `map` and `filter`, he might not even return an `Array`; he could return anything.
 Don't stress if `reduce` is challenging for months.
 Other languages will sometimes call it "fold" instead of "reduce".

+Reduce also has a special name for the function you give it, unlike `map` or `filter`, called a `reducer`.
+If you've learned any Redux, then you'll immediately recognize it.

+[jwarden 1.8.2019] TODO: I like this example, but it's pretty advanced.
+Perhaps people skipping around might want something simpler.
+We should put at least 2 here; one showing the Array return, and the this one showing the String return.

 ## Old Sk00l for

 Let's accumulate using the traditional `for` loop.
 We want to iterate over a list of party members and create a formatted `String` summarizing what is in the list.